A Weekly Devotional on the Purgative Way

 Then think of some of the more serious sins you remember.
 For any in particular, and for all of them in general, you should sigh from the heart, grieve, beat your chest, repent, and shed tears if God should pour out such grace.

-Then genuflect on both knees or lie prostrate, with hands folded or extended like the cross, and pray to God for the full remission of your sins, saying:
+Then genuflect on both knees or lie prostrate, with hands folded or extended like a cross, and pray to God for the full remission of your sins, saying:

-This said, in a similar way think of both particular and general benefits, and thus say:
+This said, think of both particular and general benefits in a similar way, and thus say:

 These things pertain to the purgative way, which is needed to reach the illuminative and perfective ways.
 Therefore, a student of this practice should first train himself in this purgative way for a few months.